Inter Santa Tecla: Junior teams

 The youth team (under 17 and under 15) has produced some of El Salvador's top football players, including TBD and TBD.
 It plays its home matches at TBD, adjacent to the first team's ground, and it is coached by William Osorio (under 17) and Chepe Martínez (Under 15).
-The team greatest successes was winning Clausura 2025 season.
+The team greatest successes was reaching the final of the Apertura 2025 season.